I tried the 'five messes' tidying technique and it helped me beat my living room doom piles

 The more intensive part of the 'five messes' method was the things that have homes and things that do not, but even then it took me less than half an hour to get everything back in shape.
 I tackled these categories together, picking up misplaced items like books from the coffee table and sorting them back onto the bookshelves, and moving the TV remotes back into the sofa arm organizer.

-Anything that didn’t have a home went into one of my trusty laundry-hampers-turned-decluttering-baskets for me to sort through later.
+Anything that didn’t have a home went into one of my trusty laundry-hampers-turned-decluttering-baskets for me to sort through later, using the pile decluttering method.
 This prevented me from getting distracted from putting other things away and abandoning the task halfway through when I got tired or overwhelmed by avoiding big decisions while I was in a good organizing flow.

 The true benefit of this tidying approach was the ability to put off the big decisions while organizing and focusing on the simple parts first, all without forming more and more piles around a room.
 This method, in comparison to breaking things down into yes, no, and maybe piles helped to dictate a final destination for items as I tidied up and prevented me from having to think too hard.